clayton14/scene-2-uwmf/doc/Getting Started.md

 	1. In [Godot’s main menus][editor vocab], click on “Scene” then “Save Scene”.
 	2. Choose a directory to save the scene in.
-I recommend saving your maps in a new directory inside `res://` named “user_maps”.
+I recommend saving your maps in a new directory named “user_maps” inside `res://`.
 [The Godot Docs recommend that you use snake_case for directory names.][style guide]
 	3. Choose name for your scene file.
 [The Godot Docs recommend that you use snake_case for filenames.][style guide]
 If you renamed your root